wgoode3/react-notes/lifting-state.md

 }
 ```

-We could also take out the form an make it it's own component as well.
+We could also take out the form and make it its own component as well.

 ```javascript
 class GroceryForm extends Component {